Amazon Can Make You a Small Business Owner for $10,000

 Those that apply for Amazon’s program after having a solid financial strategy in place have a significantly higher chance of growing their delivery business faster, and more efficiently—not to mention getting approved for the program in the first place.

-With help from NBC, we can help you set up your new Amazon partnership in a way that ensures:
+With help from National, we can help you set up your new Amazon partnership in a way that ensures:

 - Easier Approval

 - Coverage of Insurance Costs

 - Offset Payroll and Employment Costs